Ch0wW/docker-hlds-won2-1016/README.md

 This project creates a Docker image that automates setting up a Half-Life dedicated server, version 1.0.1.6 (also known as **Protocol 40**), using the WON2 protocol.
 This image also includes popular Counter-Strike beta mods compatible with this build of Half-Life that are still played by the community, which are Counter-Strike Beta 3.1, Beta 4.0, Beta 5.2, and Beta 6.1.

-**Please note this project is done independently of CS-Legacy or any o.**

 #### Related projects
 - [Docker/Podman image for HLDS 1.1.1.0](https://github.com/Ch0wW/docker-hlds-won2)